aeturrell/occupationcoder/README.rst

 .. code-block:: python

     if __name__ == '__main__':
-        myCoder.codejobrow('Physicist','Calculations of the universe','Professional scientific')
+        myCoder.codejobrow('Physicist', 'Calculations of the universe', 'Professional scientific')

 The ``if`` statement is required because the code is parallelised.
 Note that you can leave some of the fields blank and the algorithm will still